ScottPJones/StringUtils.jl/README.md

 This makes life a lot easier when you want to keep the text of a program in ASCII, and also to be able to write programs using those characters that might not even display correctly in their editor.

+This now has some initial formatting capability, based on Tom Breloff's wonderful PR #10 to the JuliaLang/Formatting.jl package (by Dahua Lin and other contributors).
+`\%(arguments)` is interpolated as a call to fmt(arguments).

+I also plan on adding support for `\%c(arguments)`, where c is a C style formatting character.
+I'm debating if I should make it take the full C style syntax, with leading 0, width/precision, etc, before the single character.